List of ancient great powers: Seleucid Empire

 The Seleucid Empire was a Hellenistic empire, and the eastern remnant of the former Achaemenid Persian Empire following its breakup after Alexander the Great's invasion.
 The Seleucid Empire was centered in the near East.
 It was a center of Hellenistic culture which maintained the Greek customs and Greek-speaking Macedonian elite.

 Seleucid expansion into Greece was abruptly halted after decisive defeats at the hands of the Roman army.
-Much of the eastern part of the empire was conquered by the Parthians under Mithridates I of Parthia in the mid-2nd century BC, yet the Seleucid kings continued to rule a rump state from Syria until the invasion by Armenian king Tigranes the Great and their ultimate overthrow by the Roman general Pompey.
+Much of the eastern part of the empire was conquered by the Parthians under Mithridates I of Parthia in the mid-2nd century BC, yet the Seleucid kings continued to rule a rump state from Syria until the invasion by Armenian king Tigranes the Greatand their ultimate overthrow by the Roman general Pompey.

 Ptolemaic Empire

 The Ptolemaic dynasty, sometimes also known as the Lagids, was a Greek royal family which ruled the Ptolemaic Empire in Egypt during the Hellenistic period.

 Ptolemy, one of the seven somatophylakes (bodyguards) who served as Alexander the Great's generals and deputies, was appointed satrap of Egypt after Alexander's death in 323 BC.
 In 305 BC, he declared himself King Ptolemy I, later known as "Soter" (saviour).
 The Egyptians soon accepted the Ptolemies as the successors to the pharaohs of independent Egypt.
 Ptolemy's family ruled Egypt until the Roman conquest of 30 BC.
 All the male rulers of the dynasty took the name Ptolemy.

 Ptolemaic Egypt began when Ptolemy I Soter declared himself Pharaoh of Egypt in 305 BC and ended with the death of queen Cleopatra VII of Egypt and the Roman conquest in 30 BC.
 The Ptolemaic Kingdom was a powerful Hellenistic state, extending from southern Syria in the east, to Cyrene to the west, and south to the frontier with Nubia.
 Alexandria became the capital city and a center of Greek culture and trade.
 To gain recognition by the native Egyptian populace, they named themselves as the successors to the Pharaohs.
 The later Ptolemies took on Egyptian traditions, had themselves portrayed on public monuments in Egyptian style and dress, and participated in Egyptian religious life.
 Hellenistic culture continued to thrive in Egypt well after the Muslim conquest.
 The Ptolemies faced rebellions of native Egyptians often caused by an unwanted regime and were involved in foreign and civil wars that led to the decline of the kingdom and its annexation by Rome.